|

 that they do want, but they will sometimes be in the right place at the wrong

 time, and sometimes the wrong place at the right time.
-It looks like a sales constraint but the primary
+It looks like a sales constraint but the

-time.
-In each
+and lead time.
+In each of

-right place at the right time.
+place at the right time.
 This is

 internal to the business, we have direct control over this and can rectify it